 What did I think of the LTT project?
 I genuinely think the event was thought through and well put together.
 There was a structured plan and foundation throughout the project to follow but also room for improvising.
 Just overall a pleasant experience, a memory I would choose to relive again with no hesitation.
 But the most valuable thing is of course none other than the interactions between everybody, that's something I believe is a big part of life.
 All the people you get to meet, all the lives you get to take part of.
 Why just live one life, your own life when you can live multiple with the help of other human beings.
 And now, please do me a favour and appreciate all the people you are surrounded with.
 While you are doing that, take also into consideration the odds that you actually met these people throughout your journey in life when there's almost an endless amount of human beings wandering this earth.
 I just think the human being is such a beautiful concept, all different but we all have one thing in common.
 We all share a soul.
 And when we make meaningful and lasting relations, I would like to think our souls make a connection that lasts forever.
 Maybe there is an afterlife, or we pass to heaven, what do I know?
 I may perhaps only be a young and dumb teenager, but I want to believe our souls will live on but just not our actual physical body.
 You could go through life thinking to yourself "ah, why bother forcing myself to meet and interact with all these people when I could just save myself the trouble?"
-But it's such a beautiful aspect to life and I really do it's something we take for granted, we don't have forever and that's something that gives our interactions and relations with people so much more value.
+But it's such a beautiful aspect to life and I really do think it's something we take for granted, we don't have forever and that's something that gives our interactions and relations with people so much more value.
 If we had forever, an infinite supply of time then there wouldn't be a good reason to appreciate all these things.
 People say death is their biggest fear and so on, but the truth and reality is the fact that death gives life meaning.
 Death gives life a purpose, a clock that is always ticking to remind you that you need to appreciate the small things in life while you still can.
 Please allow me to share a beautiful quote I like to live by that plays a role in this, "Don't cry because it's over, smile because it happened".
-Why this is so touching to me is simply because we like to mourn stuff that's over or gone, for an example: "Man, the fact that LTT project only lasted for 3 days makes me so sad".
-Yes, there is nothing wrongful with being in a negative mood based on the fact that it's over and not coming back but consider being thankful for the opportunity to actually take part in it.
+Why this is so touching to me is simply because we like to mourn stuff that's over or gone, for an example: "Man, the fact that LTT

-And I would like to think about life as a whole with this quote, we are sad about stuff that also includes something worth appreciating.
-So my advice to you as a stupid kid, appreciate things more because there will not always be a tomorrow.
+NEETs' dream scenario, as regards the learning points of staff in this project